uloco/bluloco.nvim/README.md

 > ℹ️  Please note that some terminals will display bold text as the bright color variant but enabling this feature will override this behavior in the intergrated terminal.
 This is by design and has nothing to do with this theme. [see](https://github.com/neovim/neovim/issues/11335)

+### guicursor (default: true)

+This setting sets a guicursor to fix your terminal cursor and make it colorful (as intended).
+It is enabled by default.
+If you want to override this, make sure to set your `:set guicursor` after loading the theme or disable it completely.

 <!-- ## Recipes
 ### Auto switching light & dark themes